Iowa Alliance Conference: History

 On March 1, 2021, ten high schools made the announcement to leave the Central Iowa Metro League (CIML) and form a new conference.
 These schools include Ames, Fort Dodge, Marshalltown, Mason City, and Ottumwa, as well as the five public Des Moines schools (East, Hoover, Lincoln, North, and Roosevelt).
 The schools left the CIML in the spring of 2021 to create a new conference.
 The withdrawal is due to a low percentage in wins from the non-suburban schools in the conference.
 The new conference was announced on November 19, 2021, and included Waterloo East High School, joining from the Mississippi Valley Conference (Iowa).

 Due to the size of the schools and proximity, games will still be routinely scheduled with the members whom remained in the CIML, while allowing scheduling with other schools they did not have space in their schedule for.

 Mason City dropped the mascot "Mohawks" in November 2021, citing an effort to rid the district of a symbol that exploited Native American tribal imagery.
 The Meskwaki and Akwesasne Nations had voiced objections to the mascot.
 On March 22, 2022, it was revealed the new mascot for Mason City would be the "River Hawks".
 The name was chosen by vote over "Majors" and "Monarchs", which were narrowed down from over 300 submissions.

+On April 21, 2025, Ames announced its withdrawal from the Iowa Alliance Conference.
+Ames will join the Little Hawkeye conference beginning with the 2026-27 school year.